Referrals and Requesting Services

 Referring Students for Counseling

 Any student who is enrolled at BGSU is eligible to receive our services.
 On-going counseling is by appointment only.
-However, initial appointments/consultations can occur during our call-in hours or be scheduled, depending on the availability of the student.
+However, initial appointments/consultations can occur during our office hours or be scheduled, depending on the availability of the student.

 In referring a student to our Center, please take the following steps:

-- Invite the student to call 419-372-2081 during our call-in hours for an initial consultation.
-Please see our office hours for more information.
+- Invite the student to call 419-372-2081 during our office hours for an initial consultation.